• Skip to primary navigation

 So for the gravy: Heat 2 tablespoons of butter in a skillet.
 Add onion, season with pepper, and cook until the onions start to brown, about 10 minutes.

-Then stir in 2 tablespoons of gf flour until the mixture is thick and smooth.
+Then stir in 2 tablespoons of gluten free flour until the mixture is thick and smooth.
 Continue to stir and slowly brown the flour over a low heat for 5 minutes.

-Then add stock, Gravy Master and salt.
+Then add stock, Gravy Master (to enhance the flavor and color) and salt.
 Whisk and simmer so that the gravy stays smooth while it thickens, about 2 minutes.

 Gluten Free Toad In The Hole